bczernecki/imgw/README.md

     data from the SYNOP/CLIMATE/PRECIP stations available in the danepubliczne.imgw.pl collection.
 It is a wrapper for `meteo_monthly()`, `meteo_daily()`, and `meteo_hourly()`.

+    -**ogimet_hourly()** - Downloading hourly meteorological
+    data from the SYNOP stations available in the ogimet collection.
+Basically any Synop station working under WMO framework after year 2000 should be available

   - **meteo\_sounding()** - Downloading the mea (i.e., measurements of
     the vertical profile of atmosphere) sounding data